chromestone/Beeing-Web-App/README.md

 * Run Main.java.

-* Choose a directory, you must have the files listed in the example directory already created. _Note that the links.txt file will be consumed.
+* Choose a directory, you must have the files listed like in the example directory provided. _Note that the links.txt file will be consumed.
 Links are taken out as you go._ (And there is no back button!
-So I highly recommend backup links.)
+So I highly recommend backing up links.)

 * Tracker contains a mapping from id to video and data contains the descriptions.